redefine-cs/redefine-cs.github.io/staff.md

 ---
 layout: page
-title: Staff
+title: Program Staff
-nav_order: 4
+nav_order: 2
-description: A listing of all the course staff members.
+description: A listing of all the program staff members.
 ---

 # Program Staff

 Please reach out to `redefinecs.staff@gmail.com` if you have any general questions.

 ## Instructors